Pensions in Germany Explained:

 3. you pay the tax advantages in the savings phase back through taxation of the pensions you receive in retirement.

 When you change your job, the tax advantages also fall away: your upfront costs are lost if you stop the program, in the limited cases you can.
-If you continue it is basically dead money with zero return at current interest rates.
+If you continue, it is basically dead money with zero return at current interest rates.

-Our conclusion is quite clear: In most cases by far, a company pension plan is not a beneficial investment and not suitable to provide for a financially secure retirement.
+Our conclusion is quite clear: In most cases, by far, a company pension plan is not a beneficial investment and not suitable to provide for a financially secure retirement.
 You can read more about this in our article Why company pension plans don't make sense in Germany.

-You can for example use ETFs to track indices, such as the S&P 500, which contains shares of 500 of the largest US companies.
-So when you buy an S&P 500 ETF, you're investing in not only one company but all 500 companies listed in the S&P 500.
-This way you spread your risk.
+You can, for example, use ETFs to track indices, such as the S&P 500, which contains shares of 500 of the largest US companies.
+So when you buy an S&P 500 ETF, you're investing in not only one company, but all 500 companies listed in the S&P 500.
+This way, you spread your risk.

 ETFs are available for all kinds of stock indices, for example, the EURO STOXX 50, which contains the largest companies in the eurozone, or the MSCI Emerging Markets Index, which tracks the performance of nearly 1.400 companies from 24 emerging countries.

 ETFs are not free and do not track the underlying stock baskets or indices perfectly.
 This leads to a so-called tracking difference.
-You will be shocked to find out how costly some ETFs are, and pleased if you would see the positive tracking difference some ETFs are able to generate.
+You will be shocked to find out how costly some ETFs are, and pleased if you see the positive tracking difference some ETFs are able to generate.

 The most important decision you need to make is the index or basket of stocks that you want to track.
 Next comes the ETF that tracks this basket.

-In choosing among thousands of ETFs you also have to watch out for all kinds of unsavory ETFs with high fees, and odd baskets of stocks.
+In choosing among thousands of ETFs, you also have to watch out for all kinds of unsavory ETFs with high fees and odd baskets of stocks.

-For example, the high(over 10 %) reported performance of the well-known MSCI world index has a lot to do with the starting date that included a huge upswing in the Japanese stock market, which however going forward is underperforming due among others to aging and lower agility of the Japanese economy.
-Over the longest comparable period, the S&P 500 outperformed… Very long data analysis and basic economics also show that returns of 10 % are not sustainable, and should not be expected.
+For example, the high (over 10 %) reported performance of the well-known MSCI World index has a lot to do with the starting date that included a huge upswing in the Japanese stock market, which, however, in the future is underperforming due among others to aging and lower agility of the Japanese economy.
+Over the longest comparable period, the S&P 500 outperformed… Very long data analysis and basic economics also show that returns of 10 % are not sustainable and should not be expected.

 We're very happy you've understood the importance of investing for your retirement.
 Our primary goal is to see everyone achieve financial security.
 Whether you choose to invest through the Pensionfriend Pension Plan or independently, we're supportive of your decision.